jadecobra/python_tdd_exercises/TRUTH_TABLE_08_LOGICAL_NOR.md

     def logical_nor(p, q):
         return False
     ```
-- the first 3 pass and we see a failure for the 4th case, let's add a condition for it
+- the first 3 pass and we see a failure for the 4th case, let us add a condition for it
     ```python
     def logical_nor(p, q):
         if p == False and q == False: